TNTurnerLab/ACES/README.md

 _<span style="text-decoration:underline;"> <a name="Script_req"><h4>SCRIPT FILES: </h4></a></span>_

-These files are given inside of the pipeline In the folder VGP SnakeFile Pipeline:
+These files are given inside of the pipeline in the folder VGP SnakeFile Pipeline:

 1. [Snakefile.smk](#SNAKE)
 2. [config.json](#config_file)